patrowheels/patrowheels/README.md

-- 👋 Hi, I’m @patrowheels
+- 👋 Hi, I’m Pat Wheeler !
 - 👀 I’m interested in coding in Pyhton and Creating Mobile apps
 - 🌱 I’m currently learning Python and React native
 - 💞️ I’m looking to collaborate on github,projects, games and mobile apps